Joan Gamper: Club presidency

 In 1908, Gamper became president of Barcelona for the first time.
 Gamper took over the presidency as the club was on the verge of folding.
 Several of the club's better players had retired and had not been replaced.
 This soon began to affect the club's performances both on and off the field.
 The club had not won anything since the Campionat de Catalunya of 1905 and its finances suffered as a result.
-He was subsequently club president on five separate occasions (1908–09, 1910–13, 1917–19, 1921–23 and 1924–25) and spent 25 years at the helm.
+He was subsequently club president on five occasions (1908–09, 1910–13, 1917–19, 1921–23 and 1924–25.
 One of his main achievements was to help Barça acquire their own stadium.
 Until 1909 the team played at various grounds, none of them owned by the club.
 Gamper raised funds from local businesses and on 14 March 1909, they moved into the Camp de la Indústria, a stadium with an initial capacity of 1,500 spectators, but in 1916 it increased to 6,000, and it was considered the best in the city.
 He also launched a campaign to recruit more club members and by 1922 the club had over 10,000.
 This led to the club moving again, this time to Les Corts.
 This stadium had an initial capacity of 20,000, later expanded to an impressive 48,000 in 1946.

 Gamper also recruited the legendary player Paulino Alcántara, the club's seventh all-time top-scorer, and in 1917 appointed Jack Greenwell as manager.
 This saw the club's fortunes begin to improve on the field.
 During the Gamper era, Barcelona won eleven Championat de Catalunya, six Copa del Rey and four Pyrenees Cup and enjoyed its first golden age.
 As well as Alcántara the Barça team under Greenwell also included Sagibarba, Ricardo Zamora, Josep Samitier, Félix Sesúmaga and Franz Platko.

 Gamper's final presidency ended in controversial circumstances and personal tragedy.
 On 14 June 1925, Barcelona fans jeered the Spanish national anthem and then applauded God Save the King, performed by a visiting British Royal Marine band.
 The dictatorship of Primo de Rivera accused Gamper of promoting Catalan nationalism.
 And in fact, as a sign of his gratitude to Catalonia, the country that had welcomed him, Gamper imbued Barcelona with the essence that has come to define it ever since: its commitment to Catalan identity.
 Gamper was forced into exile after the events of Les Corts of 1925.

 The club which he saved various times from disappearing, paid a tribute to him, along with all of Catalan football on 25 February 1923, and another posthumous tribute was made on 24 June 1934, both at the Les Corts ground.